NickWaldock/the-woodshed/README.md

 <table>
   <tr>
     <td>
       The <a href="https://www.npmjs.com/package/react-toastify"><em>Toastify</em></a> package is used to display a simple success message on major crud operation such as: creating a post and updating a post or profile.
 The post is styled with custom css to maintain design aesthetics with the rest of the site.
+Other alerts exist for deleting a post and when a server error occurs.
     </td>
   </tr>
   <tr>